meetbryce/unify/docs/ADAPTERS.md

 If the system support webhooks for broadcasting change events, then Unify can subscribe to webhooks to be notified of changes to any records in the source system.

+## Dynamic tables

+By default Unify expects to be able to extract all data from an API resource and cache it to the local database, then apply the update strategy to retrieve updates later.

+However, it can be useful to support a 'dynamic' table definition where we allow the API to potentially return different results each time it is called.
+In this case we don't want to cache the results, but rather invoke the API live every time the table is referenced.

+One use case could be a "Google search" adapter, which returns the results of a Google search query.
+It's infeasible to retrieve "all" results, so instead we need to call the API every time a query is made.